JohnEarnest/Mako/docs/makoBasics.md

 `XO` is a bidirectional IO port, similar to `CO`.
 If a stream is selected and open, reading from `XO` will return a character of data. -1 will be returned at the end of a file or if the selected stream id is closed.

 `XA` is used to select streams for `XO`.
 Mako will transparently maintain multiple stream handles for you, distinguished by ids.
 When files are first opened, an id will be assigned and stored to `XA`.
+If for any reason a file cannot be opened, -1 will be stored in `XA`- this id can be considered "always invalid".
 Subsequent changes to `XA` can select between open streams.

 `XS` is the IO status register.
 Reading `XS` will return 0 for implementations which do not support external IO, and otherwise will return a bit vector representing supported features.
 Currently the lowest bit indicates support for reading local files and the second bit indicates support for writing to local files.
 Writing to `XS` delivers a command: